kriomant/mockers/README.md

 For now it is not a full-featured mocking library, but just a prototype to gather feedback.
-For example, only methods with four or less arguments are supported, non-'static lifetimes are not supported and so on.
+For example, only methods with four or fewer arguments are supported, non-'static lifetimes are not supported and so on.

 Mocking magic is implemented using compiler plugin on nightly Rust